anjali-025/Sales-And-Finance-Report/README.md

 **Soft skills**

-Understanding of Sales and Finance reports
+Understanding of Sales and Finance reports.

-Creating user-friendly reports with a focus on user needs
+Creating user-friendly reports with a focus on user needs.

-Enhancing report quality through careful adjustments and fine-tuning
+Enhancing report quality through careful adjustments and fine-tuning.

-**Files**
-1. SalesReport: Contains files and analyses related to the [Sales report](Sales Report.pdf).
-2. FinanceReport: Contains files and analyses related to the [Finance report](https://github.com/anjali-025/Sales-And-Finance-Report/commit/9cf12fb036a3b678767639f63751dc9f958a187f).